csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ### 7. If, else statements
 * This will run certain pieces of code based on a condition or conditions.
 If the condition isn't met, the code won't be ran.
-* These always end in an else statement, which is ran if none of the conditions above were met.
+* These always end in an 'else' statement, which is ran if none of the conditions above were met.
 ```javascript
 var number = 50;